-Additionally, parents may want to look out for signs of ill effects of medications taken during pregnancy.Statute of Limitations
+Additionally, our Fort Lauderdale birth injury attorneys urge parents to look out for signs of ill effects of medications taken during pregnancy.Statute of Limitations

 In many cases, parents may not realize a condition or injury was the direct result of medical negligence until years later.

 While Florida has a two-year statute of limitations for medical malpractice lawsuits per F.S.
 95.11, there is a four-year statute of repose for medical negligence that is not immediately discoverable.
 That extends to seven years if there is evidence of fraud, concealment or intentional misrepresentation by health care providers.